AstitvaShrestha/IPL-Web-Scrapper/README.md

 # IPL Web Scrapper

 The aim of this project was to extract information of all teams and their players that played in Indian Premier League 2020 through web scrapping.
-The data was extracted from <a href="https://www.espncricinfo.com">www.espncricinfo.com</a>  which provides all the data regarding cricket that is publically available.
+The data was extracted from [www.espncricinfo.com](https://www.espncricinfo.com)  which provides all the data regarding cricket that is publically available.

 The project uses JavaScript libraries such as <b>request</b> and <b>cheerio</b> to get site links and to extract data.
 The data is then processed and converted into <b>json</b> format.
 Finally the json data is converted to excel data using <b>xlsx</b> library.
 To create and maintain folder to store the data <b>fs</b> and <b>path</b> libraries are also used.